jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/ipc.png" class="max-h-[540px] rounded-lg" />

 <!--
 The way it works is you have a renderer process for the webview, which is an instance of Chromium.
 And you have a main process for the app itself.
-These two processes communicate through interprocess communcation.
+These two processes communicate through interprocess communication.

 The main process then runs Node.js to do system things, and passes the result all the way back up the bridges.